lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ```

 `@part1`

-- Pressure to "let the data tell the story", which is dangerous
+- Context is vital when examining data
-    - Cohorts study health, which has real-world impact on lives
+    - Cohorts study health, has real-world impact on lives
-- Design type restricts
 - Analysis and interpretation restricted by:
     - Design type
     - How and what was measured
 - Examples:
-    - Imprecise measures are often in retrospective cohorts, so must be cautious
+    - Imprecise measures are often in retrospective cohorts - be cautious
-    - Exposures that are physiological abstractions must be transformed to have meaningful results
+    - If exposure is physiological abstraction, need to transform for interpretation

 `@script`
 Sometimes there is a pressure or urge to just "throw variables into the model and let the data tell the story".
 This is dangerous in many ways, especially when it comes to studies on health.
 Because cohort studies often involve some disease, the results can have a real-world impact on people's lives.
 As the researcher, you need to know what data you are dealing with and how it was collected in order to appropriately analyze and interpret the results.
+You need to know the context of the data.

 In the case of cohorts, the study design and types of variables measured influence how you analyze your data.
 For instance, retrospective cohorts tend to have imprecise measures, so you have to be very cautious about interpretation.
 Or there are some measures that are abstractions of a physiological process, so by transforming the variable you can have meaningful results.
 This also means there are many ways of analyzing cohort datasets.